 Emotional support animals and service animals both provide valuable service to individuals with disabilities.
 Under federal law, though, these two terms are not the same — and thus, should not be interchanged.
 For a better understanding, here are the legal definitions of service animals and emotional support animals.

 What Is a Service Animal?

 A service animal’s training should be directly related to an individual’s disability.
-For instance, a psychiatric assistance dog can assist an individual by reminding to take his/her medications.
+For instance, a psychiatric assistance dog can assist an individual by reminding him/her to take his/her medications.
 Meanwhile, a mobility assistance dog can help a physically-disabled person by pulling his/her wheelchair.
-There are also other types of service animals including a guide dog, hearing dog, sensory dogs, seizure response dog, allergy detection dog, autism service dog, and diabetic alert dog.
+There are also other types of service animals including a guide dog, hearing dog, sensory dog, seizure response dog, allergy detection dog, autism service dog, and diabetic alert dog.